-Uncertainty regarding the consequences and duration of the COVID-19 pandemic negatively impacted our ability to develop a precise forecast for product development in prior periods.
+Uncertainty regarding the consequences of the COVID-19 pandemic and the possibility of emergent variants thereof causing an increase in global infection rates negatively impacted our ability to develop a precise forecast for product development in prior periods.
 The extent to which COVID-19 continues to impact our business, prospects and results of operations will depend on future developments, which are highly uncertain and cannot be predicted, including the duration and spread of new and emerging variants and their severity, the actions to contain such variants and treat their impact, restrictions on shared or air transport and the effect of such variants on economic conditions and commercial activity.
 Based on the latest developments, we are expecting business operations to continue.

 We continue to closely monitor any effects of COVID-19, and while the pandemic has not resulted in a material slowdown in our engineering, testing, certification and production activities, adverse developments could cause our operations and the operations of our vendors, suppliers and commercial partners, including infrastructure, airline, training and other business partners, to be adversely impacted, and adverse developments from COVID-19's ongoing economic and health repercussions could negatively impact our future field engineering, testing and certification processes and manufacturing capacity, as well as our commercial activities, including potential delays and restrictions on our ability to recruit and train staff.
-COVID-19 could also affect the operations of our suppliers and business partners, which has resulted and may continue to result in delays or disruptions in the supply chain of our components, parts and materials and which could delay the development and rollout of a Vertiport network and our commercial operations.
+COVID-19 could also affect the operations of our suppliers and business partners, which has resulted and may continue to result in delays or disruptions in the supply chain of our components, parts and materials and which could delay the development and rollout of Vertiport networks and our commercial operations.
 We will continue to closely monitor developments with respect to COVID-19, including any continuing changes in consumer and business behavior, unease with shared transport, market downturns, supply chain disruptions, shortages of raw materials and finished goods and possible future restrictions on business and individual activities.
 For additional information on risks posed by the COVID-19 pandemic, see "Item 3.
-Key Information - D. Risk Factors - Risks Related to health epidemics, including the ongoing COVID-19 pandemic" and "Item 3.
+Key Information - D. Risk Factors - Risks Related to health epidemics, including the COVID-19 pandemic" and "Item 3.
 Key Information - D. Risk Factors - Risks Related to Our Reliance on Third Parties - Any disruptions to our supply chain, significant increase in component costs or shortages of critical components could adversely affect our business and result in increased costs."

-Impact of the War in Ukraine
+We are also actively monitoring the impact of the war in Ukraine.
 Although we do not have any operations or direct suppliers located in Ukraine, Belarus or Russia and have not experienced any direct impacts from the conflict, we believe our continuing design and development activities, regulatory certification processes and ability to contract with prospective customers, suppliers and other counterparties, as well as to progress to the production, manufacturing and commercialization of the Lilium Jets, could be adversely affected by the conflict between Russia and Ukraine.
 For example, the continuance or any escalation of the conflict could result in disruptions to our business and operations, increase inflationary pressures and adversely affect our anticipated unit and production costs, increase raw material costs and cause further disruption to supply chains, impacting our ability to successfully contract with suppliers and could have other adverse impacts on our anticipated costs and commercialization timeline.